j8la/inventory-scripts/vSphere/README.md

 The method is to configure the GitHub connection at first in a project to keep the scripts up to date, configure the credentials with the necessary sudo command and then configure a job template using the playbook.
 Personaly i prefer this way instead the classical way.
 Maybe i'm wrong but this works well for me :)

+The type of connection has changed in playbook with last update (09/06/2017) for working with Tower 3.1.3.
+Well, the problems with local playbooks execution has been finally resolved!

 ## How to use (standalone)
 usage: vsphere-inventory.py [-h] -s SERVER -u USERNAME -p PASSWORD -i INVENTORYFILE